thoughtspot/thoughtspot.github.io/_release/notes.md

 * 5.2.x to 5.3.2 CU3
 * 5.1.x to 5.3.2 CU3

-(This includes any hotfixes or customer patches on these branches.)
+This includes any hotfixes or customer patches on these branches.

 If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to version 5.1.x, version 5.2.x, or version 5.3.x, and then to the 5.3.2 CU3 release.

 {% include note.html content="To successfully upgrade your ThoughtSpot cluster, all user profiles must include a valid email address.
-Without valid email addresses, the upgrade is blocked." %}
+Without valid email addresses, the upgrade blocks." %}

-{: id="532-cu3-fixed"}
-## 5.3.2 CU3 Fixed Issues

-The following issues are fixed in the 5.3.2 CU3 release:

-- Exported PDF, CSV, and XLSX files display caption tags.
-- Administrators are not able to edit a worksheet.
-- A legend in a chart is not displayed correctly when the _monthly_ attribute is used in a search.
-- After upgrade to 5.3.2 CU2, users cannot access a ThoughtSpot instance previously accessed through SSO.
-- Users cannot sign in to a ThoughtSpot instance through SSO.
-- Changes made to a schema through TQL are not reflected when viewed in the ThoughtSpot UI.

-{: id="532-cu2-fixed"}
-## 5.3.2 CU2 Fixed Issues

-The following issues are fixed in the 5.3.2 CU2 release:

-- Visualizations that worked in the past, display an error message.

-{: id="532-cu1-fixed"}
-## 5.3.2 CU1 Fixed Issues

-The following issues are fixed in the 5.3.2 CU1 release:

-- Rows that don't exist in TQL appear when filtering in the ThoughtSpot UI.

-{: id="532-fixed"}
-## 5.3.2 Fixed Issues

-The following issues are fixed in the 5.3.2 release:

-- Delayed search enabled in a previous release version does not work after upgrade to 5.3.1.
-- Pop-up messages sometimes cover the entire width of the screen.
-- _Share_, _Copy a link_, and _Send feedback_ cannot be disabled when ThoughtSpot is embedded.
-- An error in the date range occurs when drilling down in a custom calendar.
-- When the network check fails during a self-service upgrade, it retries indefinitely.
-- If formulas have a less-than sign (<) followed by text, the text following the less-than sign does not display in a table.
-- Removing a column from a search query increases the number of rows displayed.
-- A search that uses the `group_max` function displays an incorrect result when filtering is applied.

 {: id="531-new"}
 ## 5.3.1 New Features and Functionality

+For a complete list of issues that we fixed in this release, see [5.3.1 Fixed issues]({{ site.baseurl }}/release/fixed.html#5-3-1).

 ### Onboarding
 In this release, administrators can configure 'Welcome' emails to send to both new and existing users, and to existing groups.
 See [Edit a group]({{ site.baseurl }}/admin/users-groups/add-group.html#edit-group) and